Read here for a creepy, yet amazing, photo tour of Disney Mansions and Manors from Disney Parks around the world.

 The pre-show for the ride is a large, slow-moving elevator called “the stretching room” which gives guests the feeling of the room stretching, and a feeling of “being trapped“.

-Note: Currently with social distancing, guests skip the stretching room, and move straight to the attraction.
+Note: Currently with social distancing, guests skip the stretching room, and move straight to the attraction at Disney World.
+Disneyland will likely do the same.

 The attraction itself features Omnimover doom buggies that take guests through a haunting tour to witness ghosts, ghouls, a seance, and all sorts of creepy delights.
 If you’re luck, you may even see the infamous “Hatbox Ghost.”